matrix-org/synapse/CONTRIBUTING.md

 1. Look at the results of the CI pipeline.
   - If there is any error, fix the error.
 2. If a developer has requested changes, make these changes.
-3. Create a new patch with the changes.
+3. Create a new commit with the changes.
-  - Please do NOT overwrite the history.
-New patches make the reviewer's life easier.
+  - Please [do NOT overwrite the history](docs/dev/git.md#on-keeping-the-commit-history-clean).
+New commits make the reviewer's life easier.
-  - Push this patch to your Pull Request.
+  - Push this commits to your Pull Request.
 4. Back to 1.

-If the CI pipeline detects errors, please fix them.
-If the developers suggest change, please fix them, too.

 Once both the CI and the developers are happy, the patch will be merged into Synapse and released shortly!